Jamaican Jerk Marinade

 Click Here To Get Our Simple & Easy Recipe

-History revealed that the jerk process was started by the original inhabiants of Jamaica, the tribe known as the arawaks (tainos) but was perfected by former slaves of African heritage, the maroons in 1655.
+History revealed that the jerk process was started by the original inhabitants of Jamaica, the tribe known as the tainos but was perfected by former slaves of African heritage, the maroons, in 1655.

-In those days, wild boar was persevered with pepper, wrapped in banana leaves, buried in the ground on top of which pimento branches were places.
-The slow process of cooking the meat resulted in a tasted and tender dish.
+In those days, wild boars were persevered with pepper, wrapped in banana leaves and buried in the ground on top of which pimento branches were places.
+The slow process of cooking the meat resulted in a tasty and tender dish.

-A trip to Boston, in the parish of Portland is well worth taking, as here on can see how the entire earthy process process evolved, just as the Arawaks and maroons in Jamaica did.
+A trip to Boston, in the parish of Portland is well worth taking, as here on can see how the entire earthy process evolved, just as the tainos and maroons in Jamaica did it.

 Traditional Jamaican Jerk Marinade Recipe